BACK TO HOME

 His overall record at Dartmouth and West Point was 166-47-14.

 In his 18 years at West Point, he compiled a record of 121-32-10.
-And when one realizes that 11 of those 32 losses took place in the years 1951 and 1952 alone, when his team was decimated by the so-called "cribbing scandal," his record is all the more remarkable: taking away those two disastrous years, his 16-year record was 115-21-9.
+And when one realizes that 11 of those 32 losses took place in the years 1951 and 1952 alone, after his team was decimated by the so-called "cribbing scandal," his record is all the more remarkable: taking away those two disastrous years, his 16-year record was 115-21-9.

 He was twice Named National Coach of the Year...